 How the Volunteer Wellness Clubs Benefit Each Village:

-The “Person of Health”, “Person of Peace,” and the Assistant work together as that village’s extension of the master care team.
-The master team provides each local team with a cell phone.
+The Person of Health, village midwife, and story collector work together as that village’s extension of the care team.

 Health Practices – The local team of three encourages attendance at core classes, reminds people to live according to what they have learned, and urges people who are not wellness club members to join.

 Water System – The local team protects the water system from misuse or sabotage, assures that the water is not wasted, and reports any problems to the master care team.